dnsimple/dnsimple-support/content/articles/ssl-certificates.markdown

 The ability to customize the names associated with a Let's Encrypt certificate depends on the plan you are subscribed to.
 </note>

+### What's a "Standard" Certificate Authority?

+You may have noticed we used the term _standard_ in our documentation when referring to some specific product types.
+Let's Encrypt has represented a big shift in the certificate authority field, in terms of offering, pricing, and automation.
+Traditionally, certificate authorities have been offering yearly certificates, they charged an issuance fee, and the domain validation was generally performed manually via email.

+With the term _Standard_ we refer to traditional certificate authorities.
+We expect the difference between traditional authorities and Let's Encrypt to be somehow reduced in the future.
+For example, some authorities are already working to expose a more automated validation flow.

+It's important to mention that there is nothing bad in being a "Standard" authority, nor in buying a "Standard" certificate.
+It's just a term we used at DNSimple to simplify the workflow.

 ## Manage SSL certificates

 You can purchase and manage SSL certificates from the your domain page.
 Go to the domain page and scroll down until you find the SSL certificate section.